Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 pea plant

-If you are growing peas in pots, the tall pea varieties will work, but the pots are more likely to fall over in the wind, which can damage the plants.
+If you are growing pea pants in pots, the tall pea varieties will work, but the pots are more likely to fall over in the wind, which can damage the plants.

 We would recommend dwarf varieties for growing peas in containers, as these will be more suitable.